jordanliddle/tasty-bagels/readme.md

 * **Asset Pipeline**

-In addition to gaining a deeper understanding of Rails, I also exercised some front-end development using Bootstrap, SASS, jQuery and other technologies.
+In addition to gaining a deeper understanding of Rails, I also exercised some front-end development using Bootstrap, SASS, jQuery, HAML and other technologies.

-To see TastyBagel live, click [here](#)
+To see TastyBagel live, click [here](http://fierce-retreat-5723.herokuapp.com/) and use login details:
+Name: Demo User
+Password: 12345

 Thanks for checking out my work!